Flotomate/product_docs/source/package-deployment/using-registry-deployment.rst

     :align: center
     :alt: figure 1

-- Now we have created the Registry Item, and then we update the Template.
+- Now we have created the Registry Item, and then we update the Configuration.

 .. _sp-u-2:
 .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/software-package-deployment/SP-U-2.png
     :align: center
     :alt: figure 2

-- We create a Deployment Request for the Template (:ref:`adding-a-package-deployment-request`).
+- We create a Deployment Request for the Configuration (:ref:`adding-a-package-deployment-request`).

 .. _sp-u-3:
 .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/software-package-deployment/SP-U-3.png